 1. I finally know how the Internet works

-Sure, I go online all day long, but until I started News To Live By, I really didn’t understand how websites come to be and operate.
-I’ve gained all kinds of insight on user experience, site maintenance and content strategies.
+Although I use the internet frequently, I hadn’t grasped how websites are created and maintained until launching News To Live By.
+I’ve gained all kinds of insight into user experience, site maintenance, and content strategies.
 Now, I look at other sites and think, “Ah, I know what they’re trying to do here.”
-I have plenty left to learn, but my perspective has completely changed over the past year and a half.
+Within the past eighteen months, I have drastically changed my outlook and still have a whole lot to learn.

 2. The fastest way to get better is to let my guard down